phaserjs/phaser/README.md

 * JSDoc typo fixes (thanks @Cowa @yahiko00)
 * VideoStream.active = false is used if the browser supports it, otherwise it falls back to VideoStream.stop.
 * Text can now accept `undefined` or `null` as the `text` argument in the constructor and will cast it as an empty string.
+* Point.rotate uses a faster and simpler rotation function when no distance argument is specified.

 ### Bug Fixes